High-precision chemical abundances of Galactic building blocks. II. Revisiting the chemical distinctness of the Helmi streams: Chemical abundances

 The elemental abundances are the weighted average of the abundances derived from the individual lines.
 The weights were determined following the prescription by \citet{Ji2020a}.
-The weights on individual lines as well as line-by-line abundances and their sensitivities to stellar parameters are summarised in Table~\ref{tab:linelist}.
+The weights on individual lines as well as line-by-line abundances and their sensitivities to stellar parameters are summarized in Table~\ref{tab:linelist}.
 When considering [{X}/{Fe}], we used the Fe abundance from the same ionization stage as the species X.

-All the analysis was conducted relative to HD59392, for which we adopted $T_{\rm eff}=6012\,\mathrm{K}$, $\log g=3.954$, $v_t=1.4\,\mathrm{km\,s^{-1}}$, and $[\mathrm{Fe/H}]_{\rm sp}=-1.6$ (NS10; Paper I).
+All of the analysis was conducted relative to HD59392, for which we adopted $T_{\rm eff}=6012\,\mathrm{K}$, $\log g=3.954$, $v_t=1.4\,\mathrm{km\,s^{-1}}$, and $[\mathrm{Fe/H}]_{\rm sp}=-1.6$ (NS10; Paper I).
 The elemental abundance of this star was taken from \citetalias{Nissen2010} and \citet{Nissen2011}.
-In \citetalias{Matsuno2022a}, we validated our results using a few standard stars and made sure that our abundances were on the same scale as \citetalias{Nissen2010}, \citet{Nissen2011} and \citetalias{Reggiani2017a}.
+In \citetalias{Matsuno2022a}, we validated our results using a few standard stars and confirm that our abundances are on the same scale as \citetalias{Nissen2010}, \citet{Nissen2011} and \citetalias{Reggiani2017a}.
 We note that one of the standard stars was G112-43 in the Helmi streams, for which \citet{Nissen2011} and \citet{Nissen2021a} reported high Zn abundance.
-Since we did not find any systematic offset in the derived abundance for this star when comparing with \citetalias{Nissen2010} and \citet{Nissen2011}, our analysis also confirmed its high Zn abundance.
+Since we do not find any systematic offset in the derived abundance for this star when comparing with \citetalias{Nissen2010} and \citet{Nissen2011}, our analysis also confirms its high Zn abundance.

 In case no lines were detected for a species, we provided 1-$\sigma$ and 3-$\sigma$ upper limits on the abundance, which were estimated from the expected uncertainty on equivalent widths from the equation in \citet{Cayrel1988a}.
 We used the Si~I line at $6237\,\mathrm{\AA}$ and the Y~II line at $4884\,\mathrm{\AA}$ to place upper limits.
 The derived abundances and upper limits are presented in Table~\ref{tab:abundance}.